iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

         * [Easier docs with screenshots](https://www.simplilearn.com/enable-virtualization-windows-10-article)

-* Open termianl - Press Windows+X to open the Power Users menu, and then click “Command Prompt” or “Command Prompt (Admin).”
+* Open terminal - Press Windows+X to open the Power Users menu, and then click “Command Prompt” or “Command Prompt (Admin).”

     ![Windows cmd image](images/windows-cmd.png)

-    Or use terminal provided by git-bash you've installed in the previous step:
+    Or use the terminal provided by git-bash you've installed in the previous step:

     ![git-bash CMD image](images/git-bash.png)

-* Verify the number of CPUs on your machine using terminal:
+* Verify the number of CPUs on your machine using the terminal:

     ```sh
     $ wmic cpu get NumberOfCores,NumberOfLogicalProcessors